zknoebel/ICS455_Cryptocurrency/README.md

 # ICS455_Cryptocurrency
-final project for ICS455 at the University of Hawaii at Manoa
+This repository is for the final project for ICS455 at the University of Hawaii at Manoa.